Dates to be confirmed

-Delivering the sessions will be Andy McSmith, an experienced political journalist, James Robinson, a Fleet Street journalist turned Director of Communications, and a former political staffer who worked for a prominent Conservative minister.
+Delivering the sessions will be Andy McSmith, an experienced political journalist, James Robinson, a Fleet Street journalist turned Director of Communications.

 It is likely that your politician will want your help in drafting speeches, parliamentary questions, or motions to be tabled.
 Andy will cover the different ways MPs and Lords can raise issues in Parliament, including intervening in debates, initiating debates, asking written and oral questions, presenting bills - and how you can support them to do so.
 Andy was a Lobby correspondent for a range of national newspapers, and has met and written about every Prime Minister from Margaret Thatcher to Boris Johnson.